 • Selective Distribution: Projects can focus on rewarding active users, early supporters, or those interested in some industry or sector rather than casting a wide net.

 • Quality over Quantity: Instead of having an inflated user count, quality is more significant than the number.
-A smaller but fully dedicated community may do much better for a project in the longer run.
+A smaller but fully dedicated community may do much better for a project in the long run.

 1. Gamified and Interactive Airdrops